geogrigor/download-sorter/README.md

 The tool should be run periodically as a cron job.

-Create a config.json file in the root directory of this tool and user config.example.json as a template.
+Create a config.json file in the root directory of this tool and use config.example.json as a template.
 Sorting by weekday is based on the day that a file or folder is sorted rather than the date of creation.
 Sorting by type is based on file extensions